beginning of content

 What causes conjunctivitis?

-There are 2 types of conjunctivitis — infectious and allergic.
-The symptoms are very similar, so it can be hard to tell which type your child has.
+There are 2 types of conjunctivitis: infectious (including viral and bacterial) and non-infectious (allergic) conjunctivitis.
+The symptoms are similar.
+Sometimes it can be hard to tell which type your child has.

 Infectious conjunctivitis

-This can be caused by a virus or bacteria.
+Infectious conjunctivitis can be caused by a virus or bacteria.
+Viral conjunctivitis is more common than bacterial conjunctivitis.
 It is very contagious.

 Your child can become infected by having contact with:

-This is caused by an allergic reaction.
-This form of conjunctivitis is not contagious.
+This is caused by an allergic reaction, chemical or a toxin.
+This type of conjunctivitis is not contagious.

-Allergic conjunctivitis may be a problem all year round if it’s caused by a reaction to dust, mould, animal hair or foods.
-If it’s caused by a pollen allergy it may come and go, depending on the season and weather conditions.
+If your child's conjunctivitis is caused by a pollen allergy it may come and go, depending on the season and weather conditions.

 Other conditions with similar symptoms include: